Two inspirational students awarded Chancellor’s Medal

 “This is our collective achievement - I just happened to be here at the right time doing my PhD to receive this medal on behalf of all of us.”

-Previous winners of the award include Olympic gold medallist and University of Sheffield Psychology alumna Dame Jessica Ennis-Hill.
+Previous winners of the award include Olympic gold medallist and University of Sheffield Psychology graduate Dame Jessica Ennis-Hill.